jabibamman/instollowing/README.md

 2. Install the requirements using `pip install -r requirements.txt`

 At this point, you can either use the script with your own credentials or use json files containing your data provided by Instagram.

-4.  a) Drag _`following.txt`_ and _`followers.txt`_ into the project folder (to get these files, go to your Instagram profile and click on the
+4.  - Drag _`following.txt`_ and _`followers.txt`_ into the project folder (to get these files, go to your Instagram profile and click on the
 `Settings` button.
 Then click on `Security and Login` and then click on `Download Data`.)

-    b) Or, you can use your own instagram credentials by creating a file named _`credentials.json`_ and add your username and password in the following format:
+    - Or, you can use your own instagram credentials by creating a file named _`credentials.json`_ and add your username and password in the following format:

 ```json
 {